GoCanvas

 GoCanvas (previously known as Canvas) is a United States-based technology company which provides mobile apps and forms for data collection and sharing.
 The company's main offices are in Reston, Virginia, with a regional office in Sydney, Australia.

 Founded in 2008, Canvas specializes in Software as a Service (SaaS).
 It achieved a first round of funding in 2011.
 In 2014, the company had 50 employees.
 It was acquired by private equity firm K1 Investment Management for more than $100 million at the end of 2018.
+In June 2024, Nemetschek announced that it has acquired GoCanvas for $770 million.

 GoCanvas services provide mobile and tablet interfaces for filling out forms or collecting other data, which is then stored online, through a cloud model.
 Apps offered by the company allow businesses to decrease paper usage.
 MyCanvas is a service which allows access to data created by paid accounts, allowing, for example, a customer to review records they have submitted to a GoCanvas user.

 GoCanvas allows users to customize their apps and can include GPS location capture, photos, signature capture, and reference data.
 Data can be exported in a comma-separated values spreadsheet or a pdf.

+GoCanvas is a competitor of other digital forms providers such as Jotform, GoFormz, and Formstack.